johnknoop/TinyDancer/README.md

 ```

 ### Why?
-Frameworks like Rebus and MassTransit are great, but were not written specifically with Azure Service Bus in mind, and adds a lot of features you might not need.
-In contrast, this tiny library relies on the Azure Service Bus client, but provides a simplified interface to a number of important concerns:
+Unlike frameworks such as Rebus and MassTransit, TinyDancer will not create any queues or topics.
+We think you should do that yourself.
+Once you have a `QueueClient` or `SubscriptionClient`, TinyDancer provides a simple yet powerful interface to a number of important concerns:

 - Serialization and deserialization (JSON and MessagePack are supported)
 - Prevention of partial/unacknowledged message handling